sonlichao/create-styled-components/README.md

 ## Features
-This extension is partial copied from below github project and change templates for our project.
+This extension is partially copied from github project below and changed templates for our project.
 [brendon1555/vscode-react-component-generator](https://github.com/brendon1555/vscode-react-component-generator)

 It can create template components with typescript, jest test and storybook.
 ### About Template.
-Our template use below libraries.
+Our template will use the libraries below.
 @testing-library/react
 jest
 typescript